-It is good to desire holiness to do good works but can a church ever be perfect as Jesus without the final transformation of the resurrection?
-To say that it will be in Spokane seems to come from his own desire of the heart of the situation he was dealing with.
+It is good to desire holiness to do good works but can a church ever be as perfect as Jesus without the final transformation of the resurrection?
+To say that it will be in Spokane seems to come from his own hearts because of the situation he was dealing with.
 Some of this is reminiscent of Joseph Smith who also found himself in the woods visited by Jesus and an angel and found the church corrupt, needing restoration.

 “Such was the power of his anointing that he wrote about it as being like the lightning of Jesus: “You talk about the voltage from heaven and the power of God!
 Why there is lightning in the soul of Jesus!
 The lightnings of Jesus heal men by their flash!
 Sin dissolves and disease flees when the power of God approaches!”
 Lake would also compare the anointing of God’s Spirit to the power of electricity.
 Just as men had learned the laws of electricity, Lake had discovered the laws of the Spirit.
 And, as God’s “lightning rod,” he would rise within God’s calling to electrify the powers of darkness and solidify the body of Chris.”(God’s Generals http://www.godsgenerals.com/person_j_lake.htm)

 Once again we have an interesting correlation to the manifestations of the false revivals in our midst today.
-Rodney Browne, Toronto, Pensacola all describe God’s power and anointing like electricity.
+Rodney Browne, Toronto, Pensacola all describe God’s power and anointing like that of electricity.

 We are also told that Lake “had been influenced by the ministry of Sister Marie Woodworth-Etter, and himself influenced countless ministers.http://peterwade.com/archive/pw114.shtml) Positive Words Newsletter- online#114 -- 3rd April 2006)

-Maria Woodsworth-Etter (1844-1924) was a preacher in the holiness movement in the 1880’s.
+Maria Woodsworth-Etter (1844-1924) was a preacher in the holiness movement of the 1880’s.
 She gained a reputation by falsely prophesying that San Francisco would be destroyed by an earthquake in 1890.
 She promoted in her meetings a religious experience she called the “power.”
 She would often go into a trance during the services, standing still (frozen) with her hands raised in the air for more than an hour.
-People were slain in the spirit and other strange phenomenon occurred.
-Certainly not a good influence any more than Dowie.
+People were slain in the spirit and other strange phenomena occurred.
+Certainly not a good influence, not any more than Dowie.

 Lake also exhibited nearly identical descriptions of what we have seen in today’s revival meetings of Rodney Browne and Toronto early on in his ministry “In 1908 I preached in Pretoria South Africa, when one night God came over my life in such power, in such streams of liquid glory and power, that it flowed consciously off my hands like streams of electricity.
 I would point my finger at a man and that stream would strike him.
 When a man interrupted the meeting.
 I would point my finger at him and say, "Sit down!".
 He fell as if struck, and lay there for three hours…" (ed.
 Note: Just like the stories of Rodney Browne).

 While spirits are often passed on by the laying on of hands and various other means, this is not how the Holy Spirit was or is passed on to believers.
 There is no Biblical basis for a transmission of a mantle or transferring an anointing from one person to another.
-There is no evidence that a transfer took place when apostles laid hands on people (1 Timothy 4:14 and 2 Timothy 1:6).
-The Holy Spirit was not coming from them to others.
-The laying on of hands was a public recognition by them, a confirmation of what the Holy Spirit has either already done or wants to do (Acts 6:6; 8:17; 13:3; Hebrews 6:2).
+There is no evidence that a transfer took place when the apostles laid hands on people (1 Timothy 4:14 and 2 Timothy 1:6).
+The Holy Spirit was not coming from them onto others.
+By the laying on of hands they publically recognized them as a confirmation of what the Holy Spirit has either already done or wants to do (Acts 6:6; 8:17; 13:3; Hebrews 6:2).
 Acts 19 tells us that when Paul laid hands on some believers from Ephesus the Spirit came (Gr.
 Epi), upon them, from above, not (Gr. dia), through him.
 The Spirit did not come by or through Paul’s hands, but it came upon the disciples from above, just as He did on Pentecost.
-Jesus sends the holy Spirit- not man.
+Jesus sends the Holy Spirit not man.

 “John G. Lake moved in a profound anointing of the Spirit of God.
 Healing, deliverance and miracles were a steady occurrence in his ministry.
 Anyone reading of the great things that God did through Lake would desire to walk in such an anointing.
 We, individually and as a movement, desire to appropriate and walk in this type of mantle.
 There is a truth to the fact that anointings can be "handed on" through the laying on of hands.
 (See Num.
 34:9) This "handing on" of anointings, of course, must be orchestrated by the Spirit of God. www.wordatwork.org

-There are only a few mentions of hands being laid and the Spirit in the Old Testament, if one does not read it carefully they can come to the wrong conclusion.
+There are only a few mentions of the laying on of hands and the Spirit in the Old Testament.
+If one does not read it carefully they can come to the wrong conclusion.
 For example Deut.
 34:9: “Now Joshua the son of Nun was full of the spirit of wisdom, for Moses had laid his hands on him.”
-This would seem as if he received the spirit by Moses laying hands on him.
+This would seem as if he received the spirit by Moses' laying hands on him.
 However if we read the other account we find he already had God’s Spirit in him and that is why Moses laid his hand on him, to confirm his leadership position.
 Numbers 27:18: “And the LORD said to Moses: "Take Joshua the son of Nun with you, a man in whom is the Spirit, and lay your hand on him.”
-Vv.19-20 tells us it was, to” inaugurate him in their sight” and give him some of his authority.
+Vv.19-20 tells us it was, to” inaugurate him in their sight” and give him some of Moses' authority.